Executive MBA | BI Norwegian Business School

 "I chose the latter, and an Executive MBA at BI was the natural step," he explains.

-The pandemic had caused a decline in the private education market, demanding a new leadership style.
+The pandemic had caused a downturn in the market for private upper secondary education, demanding a new style of leadership.

-The move from a small, relatively unknown university college to a more established institution also brought fresh challenges.
+The transition from a small and relatively unknown university college to a well-established institution also brought new challenges for Røen.

 The Call That Changed Everything